 You manage a secondary site from a central administration site or the secondary site's direct parent primary site.
-Secondary sites must be attached to a primary site, and you cannot move them to a different parent site without uninstalling them and then re-installing them as a child site below the new primary site.
+Secondary sites are attached to a primary site.
+You can't move them to a different parent site without uninstalling them and then reinstalling them as a child site below the new primary site.

 However, you can route content between two peer secondary sites to help manage the file-based replication of deployment content.
 To transfer client data to a primary site, the secondary site uses file-based replication.
 A secondary site also uses database replication to communicate with its parent primary site.

 Consider installing a secondary site if any of the following conditions apply:

 You don't require a local point of connectivity for an administrative user.